saltas888/react-yall/README.md

 Lazy load images/videos/iframes
 A react wrapper for [yall.js](https://github.com/malchata/yall.js) using React Context.

-:star2: Using react props and not DOM to change the attributes
+:star2: Using react props and not DOM to change elements attributes

 -------------